-(NB The effective date of the new insurance contracts Standard, IFRS 17, was subsequently finalised as 1 January 2021)
+(NB The effective date of the new insurance contracts Standard, IFRS 17, was subsequently finalised as 1 January 2021.
+However see note below regarding proposed deferral of this date.)

 If an entity elects to use this temporary exemption, it will continue to apply IAS 39 during this period and will be required to provide some key disclosures to assist users of financial statements to make comparisons with entities applying IFRS 9.